cpjobling/eg-259-cw-2013/README.md

 The styles and basic JavaScript dependencies have been set up for you, but you may customise them if you wish.

 ### Recommended Approach

+You should fork this repository (you will need a GitHub account) ...

 ### Submission and Assessment